spiralsyzygy/django-drf-base-app/README.md

 # django-drf-base-app

+DEPRECATED
+This project is out of date, contains security vulnerabilities, and should no longer be used.

 django 1.11 with DRF, user model, templates, views, api This is to be a base for future project
 * Custom user model